silitics/rugpi/www/docs/ctrl/advanced/boot-flows.md

      4: data      EXT4   ....
 ```

-Uses the [Boot Loader Interface](https://systemd.io/BOOT_LOADER_INTERFACE/) for A/B updates by writing to the following EFI variables:
+Support for Systemd Boot would use the [Boot Loader Interface](https://systemd.io/BOOT_LOADER_INTERFACE/) for A/B updates by writing to the following EFI variables:

 - `LoaderEntryDefault-4a67b082-0a4c-41cf-b6c7-440b29bb8c4f` (default entry)
 - `LoaderEntryOneShot-4a67b082-0a4c-41cf-b6c7-440b29bb8c4f` (oneshot entry)

-In contrast to the other boot flows there are no separate boot partitions.
+In contrast to the other boot flows there would be no separate boot partitions.

 ## Automatic Runtime Detection